ppanko/intro-to-hpc/testJob-basic/README.md

 > emacs testJob.o
 ```
 When finished checking the files, you can quit `emacs` by pressing Control-c.

 Assumming nothing went wrong with the job, you are ready to retrieve your results.
+This means that the data must be copied from the [remote computer]() to the [local computer]() - essentially the opposite of step 1.
+Ideally, your results will be in a pre-specified location and have a known naming convention.
+Having this structure in place can make this process really easy: